Neoreta purpureofascia

-Amphitorna purpureofascia is a moth in the family Drepanidae.
-It was described by Wileman in 1911.
+Neoreta purpureofascia is a species of moth in the family Drepanidae.
+It was first described by Wileman in 1911.
 It is found in Taiwan and China (Hainan).

+Description

 The wingspan is about 34 mm.
 The forewings are light brown with reddish-brown ante- and postmedial lines, the latter angled near the costa.
 The space between the lines is purplish brown, and this colour extends along the inner margin to the base.
 The hindwings have a purplish-brown basal half, limited by a reddish-brown line.
 The outer half is light brown.